LucasJunio/sigin-react/README.md

 # 1. Overview

-This application is a demonstration how to implement a signin in react.js using several libraries.
+This application is a demonstration how to implement a signin in react.js using several libraries and technologies.

 ## 1.1.
 Stack